appbaseio/reactive-manual/docs/v1.0.0/components/DateRange.md

 ![Image to be displayed](https://i.imgur.com/Tl2xXNS.png)

-A `DateRange` sensor component creates a calendar view based UI widget.
+`DateRange` creates a calendar view based UI component that is connected to date fields.
 It is used for filtering results by a date like property.

 Example uses:
 * picking a date range for booking a hotel room.